 \section{Model}

 We develop a parsimonious model that isolates the core incentives linking AI development and renewable investment.
-There is a single planning period in which two actors move sequentially.
+In a single planning period, two actors move sequentially.
 A welfare-maximizing policymaker chooses renewable capacity $y$ intended to power AI development.
 A profit-maximizing AI developer then chooses an AI capability level $x\in[0,1]$.

 The capacity $y$ should be read as ``dedicated'' clean supply available to the developer---for example, via long-term power purchase agreements (PPAs) or on-site generation, rather than undifferentiated grid supply.
 This focus matches how AI developers often secure clean electricity and clarifies the margin at which policy and corporate procurement interact.